 Overview

-The market simulation will give market participants an opportunity to test their systems with the new interface and file formats available with the new meter data system being implemented at the Cal-ISO.
-For the period of the market simulation, we are asking that all market simulation participants submit meter data in parallel to the production system and the test system.
-The data submitted will be available in each of the systems for viewing or downloading.
+The market simulation will provide market participants an opportunity to test their systems with the new interface and file formats available with this enhanced meter data system being implemented at the California ISO.
+For the period of the market simulation, market simulation participants should submit meter data in parallel to the production system (MV-STAR) and this test system (OMAR-Online).
+The data submitted to each system will be available only through that receiving system for viewing or downloading.
+All participants are reminded that data submitted to OMAR-Online will not be shared with the production system.
+Likewise, data submitted to MV-STAR will not be shared with the OMAR-Online test system.
+All MV-STAR production deadlines and processing requirements remain unchanged by this market simulation.

 Market Simulation Dates

-The market simulation will run for one week.
-The dates select for the market simulation are:
+The market simulation will run for one week:

 Begin Date – Monday, February 11, 2002